|

 While bipolar disorder likely isn’t caused by external factors such as stress and trauma, these factors can trigger manic or depressive periods in those with this condition.

-For example, for a child, living with a parent who has bipolar can be very hard.
+For example, for a child, living with a bipolar parent can be very hard.
 The parent may do or say things to make the child feel scared, confused, sad, or angry.
 Multiple studies suggest that children of adults with bipolar are more likely to engage in risky behaviors such as substance use and aggressive behavior.

 Bipolar disorder is complicated, and it’s best to seek treatment from a mental health professional who specializes in mood disorders.
 Depending on where an individual obtains care, they may have a treatment team with a psychologist, a psychiatric nurse, and a social worker.